kryo1337/omarchy-minima/README.md

 # Credits

-This theme is inspired by the [Catppuccin](https://github.com/catppuccin) project and [Luquatic](https://github.com/Luquatic/omarchy-catppuccin-dark) for wallpapers and some inspiraton.
+This theme is inspired by the [Catppuccin](https://github.com/catppuccin) project.
+Also thanks to [Luquatic](https://github.com/Luquatic/omarchy-catppuccin-dark) for wallpapers and some inspiraton.